riyakayal/ML-Data-Generation/AminoAcidPolymerGeneration/RDKit version/README.md

 # H-bonded Amino acid dimers with RDKit
 Let's construct hydrogen-bond preorganized amino acid dimers in a physically meaningful linear geometry.
+We will use RDKit for molecular construction + NumPy for geometry manipulation.

 We will:
 * Generate all 20 × 20 natural amino acid dimers